hereditary-eu/PrivEval/README.md

 ## Tables of available privacy metrics for each attack

-The mathematical definitions of the metrics can be found in the [technical report](https://doi.org/10.48550/arXiv.2507.11324)
+The definitions of each privacy metric can be found in the [Technical Report](https://doi.org/10.48550/arXiv.2507.11324).
+For less elaborate definitions of the privacy metrics, we refer to this table:

 ### Reconstruction risk
 | **Metric**               | **Description**                                                                                                                                                                                                                                 |